bwolfson0/api-troubleshooting-lab/browser-investigations/304-not-modified.md

 304 Not Modified
 ```

-allowing the browser to reuse its cached copy.
+allowing the browser to reuse its cached copy instead of downloading the resource again.

 ---